Web Similarity in Sets of Search Terms using Database Queries: Introduction

 To develop the theory behind the NWD we consider the information in individual objects.
 These objects are finite and expressed as finite binary strings.
 The classic notion of Kolmogorov complexity \cite{Ko65} is an objective measure for the information in a {\em single} object, and information distance measures the information between a {\em pair} of objects \cite{BGLVZ98}.
-There arises the question of the shared information between many objects instead of just a pair of objects.
+To develop the NWD we use the new notion of common information between {\em many} objects \cite{Li08,CV13}.